iaroslavshvets/formagus/packages/docs/docs/installation.md

 yarn add formagus
 ```

-Also Formagus has a dependency on mobx, if it's not installed, please do
+Formagus has a dependency on mobx, if it's not installed, please do

 ```sh
 npm install mobx mobx-react